 by Owen Burt

-When looking to rent a property in Ireland, it is vital that you know whether or not your dwelling is in a Rent Pressure Zone.
+When looking to rent a property in Ireland, you must know whether or not your dwelling is in a Rent Pressure Zone.

-Your property being in a Rent Pressure Zone can effect the amount of rent that you charge, how often you review it and if you are exempt from rent limits.
+Your property being in a Rent Pressure Zone can affect the amount of rent you charge and how often you review it.
+Even if your property falls into an RPZ, it may be exempt from the rules.
+However, this is in line with several strict rules.

 To help, we have put together this comprehensive guide on Rent Pressure Zones in Ireland…